Ligado Networks: History

 Ligado Networks originated in 1988 with the company American Mobile Satellite Corporation (which became Motient Corporation), and later as Mobile Satellite Ventures after a merger between Motient Corporation and TMI Communications.
 The company originally operated two geostationary satellites covering the North American market: MSAT-2, licensed in the United States, launched in 1995; the next year, the company launched MSAT-1, which is licensed in Canada.

 Mobile Satellite Ventures changed its name to SkyTerra Communications in 2008.
 LightSquared emerged from SkyTerra after Philip Falcone's Harbinger Capital Partners acquired SkyTerra in March 2010.
 The company received about $2.9 billion in assets from Harbinger and affiliates, as well as more than $2.3 billion in debt and equity financing.
 LightSquared sought to develop a 4G LTE wireless broadband network using spectrum in the L-Band.

 The company launched its SkyTerra 1 satellite from Baikonur Cosmodrome in Kazakhstan on November 14, 2010.
 At its launch, the satellite contained the largest commercial reflector antenna put into service.
 SkyTerra 1 replaced MSAT-1 and MSAT-2 as most of the data from the company's MSAT satellites relocated to SkyTerra 1.

 The spectrum the company controls was originally set aside for satellite communications only.
 That changed in 2004 when the FCC granted approval for the company to augment its satellite network with cellphone towers on land (serving as an "ancillary terrestrial component," or ATC).
 In January 2011, the FCC approved a conditional waiver to allow the company to use its spectrum for land-based-only LTE communications if the company resolved GPS interference.
 The GPS industry, aviators and military claimed the company's use of its spectrum would interfere with their communications.
 In February 2012, the FCC proposed to suspend indefinitely the ATC authorization due to the interference issues with satellite services.
 Three months later, LightSquared filed for chapter 11 bankruptcy.

-On December 7, 2015, the company emerged from bankruptcy as a new company under the control of Centerbridge Partners, Fortress Investment Group and JPMorgan Chase & Co.; Harbinger retained minority ownership.
-Also in December 2015, the company reached settlements with GPS companies Garmin Ltd., Deere & Co. and Trimble Navigation Ltd. to establish how the company and GPS companies can coexist.
+On December 7, 2015, the company emerged from bankruptcy as a new company under the control of Centerbridge Partners, Fortress Investment Group and JPMorgan Chase; Harbinger retained minority ownership.
+Also in December 2015, the company reached settlements with GPS companies Garmin, John Deere and Trimble Navigation to establish how the company and GPS companies can coexist.

 The company announced its new name, Ligado Networks, on February 10, 2016.